 Between 2006 and 2010, the narrow-based index trades between a Toronto-based bank account and RBC Europe Ltd., a London-based bank subsidiary, represented all of the narrow- based index volume on OneChicago, the CFTC said in the complaint.
 Senior members of the bank’s Central Funding Group determined the prices and contracts traded.
 A co-head of the group, unnamed in the complaint, created and coordinated the trading strategy, the CFTC said.

-From 2005 to 2010, RBC concealed material information and made false statements about the trades to CME Group Inc. (CME), which had regulatory oversight of the exchange, according to the CFTC.
+From 2005 to 2010, RBC concealed material information and made false statements about the trades to CME Group Inc. (CME:US), which had regulatory oversight of the exchange, according to the CFTC.
 RBC’s responses to CME questions about the trades “concealed information concerning the central role” of the Central Funding Group employee and the bank’s single-stock futures trades, CFTC said.

 Canada’s banking regulator, the Office of the Superintendent of Financial Institutions, is “aware of the situation and is monitoring it,” spokesman Rod Giles said in an e-mail.
 “It would not be appropriate to comment until the court has heard the evidence and the arguments from each party and issues its judgment.”